MMorrison26/Online_News_Project/README.md

 * What components contribute towards a popular online news article?
 * Is there an ideal article length that attracts readers?
-* How often is a positive rating translate to sharing the article?
+* How often does a positive rating translate to sharing the article?

 ### Description of communication protcols: